evariste/isometries/README.md

 The emphasis is on using _direct geometric methods_ to model rotations, etc.,

+Some notes on this are included in teh file `two_rotations.pdf`.

 Using matrices is an alternative way of modelling isometries and these are used partially, mainly for tasks such as checking that two isometries are 'equal'.
 Modelling orthogonal